Dangerous animals in Britain

 The Independent

 This title has been awarded to an invasive species, Steatoda nobilis, known as the Biting Spider or False Black Widow.
 It first arrived in England around 1870 on a shipment of bananas from the Canary islands to Torquay.
-Its bite is likened to that of a Read the rest of this entry
+Its bite is likened to that of a Continue reading The most venomous spider in Britain

 Pike were sometimes in the back of my mind when I swam in rivers and lakes as a child, my imagination fed by terrible tales told by other children and myself of their bite.
 Britain and Ireland, the latter where it was probably introduced by the English in the 17c, are home to one species of pike: the northern pike (Esox lucius).